Alex Caceres

-Alex Caceres (born June 20, 1988) is an American mixed martial artist who competes in the featherweight division of the UFC.
-A professional MMA competitor since 2008, Caceres mostly competed in his regional circuit, before signing with the Ultimate Fighting Championships to appear on The Ultimate Fighter: Team GSP vs. Team Koscheck.
-As of December 19, 2022, he is #15 in the UFC featherweight rankings.
+Alex Caceres (born June 20, 1988) is an American professional mixed martial artist who competed in the Featherweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2008, Caceres mostly competed in his regional circuit, before signing with the UFC to appear on The Ultimate Fighter: Team GSP vs. Team Koscheck.

 Mixed martial arts career

 Background

-Caceres comes from Miami, Florida where he trains at Young Tigers Foundation.
+Caceres comes from Miami, Florida, where he trains at Young Tigers Foundation.
 Caceres claims to be "inventive and creative" during the fights, often smiling during competition.
 Caceres also never went the distance in any of his fights prior to joining the TUF cast.
 Caceres' nickname, "Bruce Leeroy" stems from the character in the film The Last Dragon.

 Early career

 Caceres initially fought in an underground backyard street fighting organization in Miami.
 Caceres mostly appeared in promotions based in Florida.
 Amongst these was an appearance for the King of the Cage promotion at "King of the Cage: Hurricane" in February 2009.
 His opponent in that fight was Eric Kovarik, who was coming off multiple consecutive losses.
 In under two minutes, Caceres submitted his opponent with a rear naked choke.

 Caceres then won his next fight against Joel Garcia in May 2009 via submission (triangle choke) early in the first round before going on a two-fight losing streak.
 These two losses were both by armbar, taking his record to 4-2 at that time.

 In his final fight before joining The Ultimate Fighter, Caceres defeated Jahmal McLennan via TKO midway through the third round to snap his losing streak.